 Spring is a season of renewal and growth, making it the perfect time to consider what each of us can do to create a healthier, sustainable future for our community and get involved in sustainability initiatives in and around Kelowna.

-Now is the time to plan how you can celebrate Earth Day and its theme, Invest in our Planet, on April 22.
+Now is the time to plan how to celebrate Earth Day and its theme, Invest in our Planet, on April 22.
 The Earth Day Action Toolkit provides ideas and helpful resources, including copy for social media posts and suggested hashtags.

 Thanks to a partnership with GreenStep Solutions and FortisBC, Biosphere program participants can also have eco-efficiency assessments conducted for their business and receive access to a carbon measurement platform, for one year, at no additional charge.
-Alternate offerings are available for companies that are not yet participating in the Biosphere program.
+Alternate offerings are available for companies not yet participating in the Biosphere program.
 Interested businesses can learn more through the TOTA website.

-Tourism Kelowna's Stewardship Committee is always on the lookout for other great initiatives that we can support.
+Tourism Kelowna's Stewardship Committee is always looking for other significant initiatives we can support.
 We are committed to making a difference in our community and have set up a new webpage to monitor our sustainability indicators.

 If you have other great ideas on how our team and other tourism businesses in our region can be involved or would like information about any of the above information, don't hesitate to contact our Stewardship Committee Chair, Steve Small, at firstname.lastname@example.org.